felixbarten/Requirements-Engineering/_includes/content.md

 - 1.3 Read the required reading.
 Look at the overall assignment for the first four weeks.
 Plan your requirements activities for the first four weeks.
 Provide a short rationale, referring to the documents you’ve read.

+### Assignment Plan

+Step 1: Identify stakeholders
+Step 2: Determine the most important stakeholders (contextual design) Step 3: Create a sketch of the system-as-is (Setting the scene) Step 4: Determine the original goal behind the use of blackboard (context design) Step 5: Check to see if blackboard managed to achieve its goal Step 6: Check to see if the goal has changed
+Step 7: See if it is possible to achieve blackboard's original goal + a combination of the new goal in a more optimal way Step 8: Create a sketch of the system-to-be(Setting the scene)

 # Week 2